Impact Report vs Annual Report for Non-Profits

 Why Many Nonprofits Separate the Two

 Community-focused nonprofits often serve multiple populations and address overlapping needs.
-When all of that work is compressed into a single report, it can be harder for readers to follow what actually shaped the year.
+When all of that work gets compressed into a single report, it becomes way harder for readers to follow what shaped the year.

-Treating these as two different reports makes everything easier to follow.
-Financial and governance information stays easy to find, while outcomes have room to be explained without competing for space.
-Stories can be chosen intentionally, instead of being scattered everywhere.
+Treating these as two different reports makes everything clearer.
+Financial and governance information stays easy to find.
+Outcomes get room to be explained without competing for space.
+Stories get chosen intentionally instead of mixed in everywhere.

-This doesn’t usually create more work.
-In practice, it makes each piece easier to read, easier to share, and easier to use.
+This doesn't usually mean more work.
+In practice, it makes each piece easier to read, easier to share, and easier to use by the people who matter most.

 Why Most Nonprofits Default to Annual Reports

-In reality, most nonprofits rely on annual reports because they’re contained.
+Most nonprofits choose annual reports because they're contained.

 Annual reporting happens once a year.
-There’s a clear start and finish.
-Teams can gather program updates, financials, and leadership context in one push, then move on to the next priority.
+There's a clear start and finish.
+You gather program updates, financials, and leadership context in one push, then move on to the next priority.

-That cadence makes annual reports the most realistic option for many organizations especially when staff capacity is limited, data lives in multiple systems, or reporting already feels heavy.
+That rhythm makes annual reports the most realistic option for many organizations, especially when staff capacity is stretched, data lives in three different systems, or reporting already feels heavy.

 When Impact Reports Become Possible (and Useful)